mdmtk/docs/beta/source/guide/csp/wireless.md

 >This parm will allow you to control whether the state (On/Off) of the Bluetooth radio can be changed.

+>**Note:** On JellyBean devices, this parm allows you to change the state of the Bluetooth radio by Turning it On or Off.

 <div class="parm-table">
  <table>
 	<tr>